 One of the most popular cleaners is this Muc-Off Nano Tech Bike Cleaner and it’s 100% biodegradable.
 I find this stuff is great when sprayed onto a pre-rinsed motorbike and left for 5 minutes before applying a little elbow-grease and then rinsing off.

 Likewise, Motul makes this bike cleaner which is safe for all surfaces and also biodegradable.

 If you like to save money, you can buy in bulk.
-This biodegradable motorcycle cleaner is in gel form and comes in a 5-litre tub.
+This biodegradable motorcycle cleaner is in a 5-litre tub.
 Drop a capful in a bucket of warm water and you’ll be cutting through the road grime in no time.

 You can also opt for a biodegradable waterless wash if you just want to give your bike a quick once-over.
 However, in my experience, you need plenty of water to do a good job of getting your bike clean.